MECC Resources

 Support Tools, Websites, Apps you could recommend:

-Better Health quit smoking website which includes information about the benefits of quitting, advice on various quitting aids and a local stop smoking service lookup tool
+Better Health quit smoking website which includes information about the benefits of quitting, advice on various quitting aids, practical tips to help you stay smoke free. and a local stop smoking service lookup tool

 To find out more you could watch our app demo which provides a step by step view of how to get started